Ending a society

-- Dissolution - The Registrar of Incorporated Societies can issue a notice dissolving the society if she believes that the society is no longer carrying on its operations.
+The Registrar of Incorporated Societies can make a declaration dissolving the society if the Registrar believes that the society is no longer carrying on its operations.
 Read more...

-- Liquidation - The society can be placed into liquidation by its members or the High Court.
+The society can be placed into liquidation by its members or by the High Court.
 At the end of the liquidation the society will be wound-up.
+Read more...

-If the society fails to send a copy of its annual financial statements to the Registrar, the Registrar may be satisfied that it is no longer carrying on its operations and begin the dissolution process.
+If the society fails to send a copy of its annual financial statement to the Registrar, the Registrar may be satisfied that it is no longer carrying on its operations and begin the dissolution process.
+Read more...